MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ## Installation
 ```
 git clone --recursive https://github.com/ajbowler/mlb-led-scoreboard
+cd matrix/bindings
+sudo pip install -e python/
+cd ../../
 pip install mlbgame
 ```
+Basically, you're going to go into the matrix submodule above the python bindings, then run a pip install on that directory to create your own `rgbmatrix` module.
+Then go back up to the project directory and install `mlbgame`, the API this software uses to get baseball stats.

 Install anything else your Pi yells at you for.
 I needed `python-dev` and a few native extensions for other stuff.
 Outside of scope of this project but this should at least help point people in the right direction.

 ### Build the RGBMatrix binaries
-Go into the matrix submodule and edit the `HARDWARE_DESC?` setting in `lib/Makefile` based on the docs.
+Go into the matrix submodule and edit the `HARDWARE_DESC?` setting in `lib/Makefile` based on the docs inside the file.
 I used `adafruit-hat` since I'm using an Adafruit HAT.
+This sets the hardware description so the compiled RGBMatrix binaries will be compatible with your hardware.

 Go back up to the root directory (`mlb-led-scoreboard/`) and run `make` to get the RGBMatrix binaries.